 - Bump map: A texture that affects how lighting is done on the surface of a polygon.
 It can make a flat surface look like it has features.

 - Normal map: A type of bump map that stores a pixel's "direction" it's facing.
 This can make a flat object look like it was made of many polygons.

 - Parallax map: A type of bump map that stores a pixel's "depth".
 Most commonly used with bricks, where the bricks look like they can obscure the cement holding them, but the entire wall is actually flat.

 - Flat shading: Lighting is calculated on the polygonal level.
-It has a pixelated lighting look when used with fewer polygons.
+It makes everything have a polygonal/pixelated look.

 - Gouraud (per-vertex) lighting: Lighting done on each vertex, each pixel is shaded accordingly based on the light the vertex received.
-It has a better lighting effect than flat shading, but it does produce some poor lighting results occasionally.
+It's a better lighting effect than flat shading, but it does produce poor lighting results occasionally.

 - Phong (Per-pixel) lighting: Lighting done on each individual pixel.
 Basically lighting is done on each pixel with every polygon (after clipping) and texture that the pixel covers.

 - Ray tracing: Each pixel casts a ray or multiple rays that simulate light.
 Color is calculated by how this ray interacts with objects